jeffersonmwanaut/Zana/README.md

 ```php
 <h1>Hello world!</h1>
 ```
-3. Open the Main controller `./src/Main/Controller/MainController.php` and add a new callback that will process the hello world URI and render the web page.
+3. Open the Main controller `./src/Main/Controller/MainController.php` and add a new callback that will process the hello world URI and render the page.
 ```php
 class MainController extends Controller
 {